elaforge/karya/doc/overview.md

-- [repl](repl.md.html) - This connects to a running sequencer and lets you interact at the programmatic level by sending haskell expressions to be evaluated in the Cmd context.  `send` is a one-off version of repl that can be used to send a single command from shell scripts.
+- [repl](repl.md.html) - This connects to a running sequencer and lets you interact at the programmatic level by sending haskell expressions to be evaluated in the Cmd context.  `send` is a one-off version of repl that can be used to send a single command.

 - extract_doc - This extracts documentation and saves it as HTML.
 That includes the [global keymap](keymap.html), [builtin calls](calls.html), and